LiamMartens/docker-ubuntu/README.md

 # Ubuntu base image
-This is a base ubuntu artful image
+This is a base ubuntu disco image

 ## Build arguments
 * `USER`: The non-root user to add during the build (`user` by default)